Financial-Times/origami/components/o-grid/README.md

 -   [Migration](#migration)
 -   [Contact](#contact)
 -   [Licence](#licence)

+Our grid consists of:
+-	12 columns, of equal size
+-	5 layouts (breakpoints) to support devices of various sizes
+-   gutters of variable width, that adjust according to the current layout
+-   a maximum page width of 1220px, by default

 This component is a collection of Sass styles to build a 12 column grid system, with a few JavaScript helpers.